 However, if you are serious about a coding education and determined to land a job in the industry in the near future, then enrolling in a paid coding bootcamp would probably be the best option.
 The paid option when it comes to bootcamps usually gives you access to a full suite of career services.
-This emphasis on career support is precisely what makes coding bootcamps one of the most effective ways of breaking into tech.
+This emphasis on career support is precisely what makes coding bootcamps worth it.

 Free Coding Bootcamp FAQ